 Haus der Kunst welcomes everyone.
 Accessibility is just as important to us as a diverse educational program that enables different visitors to understand and access our exhibitions on site and digitally.
-Therefore, for several years now, Haus der Kunst has offered guided tours and an inclusive audio guide in the museum.
-In addition, we have digitally expanded our inclusive art education program, and, for the first time, we offer a digital tour in German Sign Language as well as digital audio tours with audio description.
+Therefore, for several years now, Haus der Kunst has offered guided tours in the museum.

-We offer an audio guide in simple language or individuals with intellectual or developmental disabilities.
-The simple language aims to be easily understandable and therefore adheres to a clear set of rules.
-Texts in simple language are checked for comprehensibility by the target group before publication.
+For people with learning difficulties, we offer introductory texts in Simple language in the exhibitions.
+The aim of Simple language is to be very understandable and follows a clear set of rules.
+Texts in Simple Language are checked for understandability by the target group before publication

-The museum is located on Prinzregentenstraße and can be accessed via a ramp, which is located 100 meters from the bus stop “Königinstraße.”
+The entrance to the museum is located on Prinzregenstraße and is accessible via a ramp.
+The ramp is 100 metres from the Königinstraße bus stop.

-There are two disabled parking spaces located behind Haus der Kunst that can be accessed via a small road between the Eisbach river and Haus der Kunst.
-We recommend coming with assistance to facilitate the way from the parking lot to the entrance.
+Two disabled parking spaces are located behind the Haus der Kunst.
+The access road is between the Eisbach and the Haus der Kunst.
+We recommend coming accompanied to cover the distance from the car park to the entrance.

-Wheelchairs and portable stools are available free of charge at the ticket counter.
+A wheelchair as well as portable stools can be borrowed free of charge at the ticket office.

-An elevator provides access to all floors.
-The museum shop and the “Goldene Bar” cafe are on the same level as the entrance hall.
+A lift provides access to all floors.
+The museum shop and the Golden Bar café are on the same level as the entrance hall.

-More detailed information on the width of stairs, elevators and the ramp can be found in our test report of the "Reisen für alle" system, which elevated the accessibility status of Haus der Kunst in 2017.
-Only available in German language.
+Detailed information on the width of stairs, lifts and the ramp can be found in our audit report of the "Reisen für alle" system, which surveyed the accessibility of the Haus der Kunst in 2017, and at Kultur barrierefrei München.
+Both only available in German language.